johnwcowan/r7rs-work/NetworkPortsCowan.md

 This proposal depends on [SettingsListsCowan](SettingsListsCowan.md).
 Settings lists passed to procedures in this proposal MUST contain either the `path` key (for local domain sockets), or the keys `host` and `port` defined below (for TCP sockets).

+"Returning an input and an output port" means returning two values, the first of which is an input port and the second is an output port.

 ## Client Procedures